1950 Born in Stafford.

-In 1977 I started my own garage business which we sold in 1984 before moving to Devon.
+In 1977 I started my own garage business Rob Pendleton Motors which we sold in 1984 before moving to Devon.

-We had 2 children by then.
-We bought a large house on Dartmoor which was on it’s knees and gradually over 12 years made something of it worth being proud of.
+1984 and we bought a large house on Dartmoor which was on it’s knees and gradually over 12 years made something of it worth being proud of.

 Lots of hard work and none of it could have been done without Jill solidly behind me, or the confidence Dad had given me with all things DIY.

-The switch to digital was making an impact and along came a Canon Powershot G2 Digital camera which although is a compact camera is possibly one of the best “Bridge” compacts around.
+The switch to digital was making an impact, and along came a Canon Powershot G2 Digital camera which although is a compact camera is possibly one of the best “Bridge” compacts around.

 Jill and I did Wedding photography for over 7 years which was great at the time, but wanting to stay with film made the process difficult.